-The Ramsey Principle: Taxes on items for which demand is inelastic raise the most revenue for the state.
+The Ramsey Principle: Consumption taxes on items for which demand is inelastic can raise a lot of revenue for the state.
 See F.P.
 Ramsey, A Contribution to the Theory of Taxation, 37 ECON.
 J. 47 (1927).
 For our purposes, "inelastic demand" means that the quantity that buyers buy does not change (much) as prices increase or decrease.
-A lifesaving drug might be such an item.
-Taxes on items for which demand is inelastic will not divert consumers' purchase to or from those items, i.e., they do not distort markets as much as other taxes might.
+A life-saving drug might be such an item.
+Taxes on items for which demand is inelastic almost by definition are unavoidable and so do not divert consumers' purchases to or from those items, i.e., they do not distort markets as much as other taxes might.
 Unfortunately, the things for which demand is inelastic are often things that poorer people must buy.
-Strict adherence to the Ramsey principle would create an excessive burden for those least well-off.
-Moreover, the burdens of such taxes would not fall evenly across those who benefit from them.
+Strict adherence to the Ramsey principle might create an excessive burden for those least well-off.